sk2282/ECE3400_Team8/milestone3.md

 ```

 * [The first simulation displays the whole maze and the robot maps it.](https://youtu.be/MxFL3VIOMlE)
 * Below is a diagram showing a coordinate system and how we index the squares in our maze from 0 to 19.
+(ADD)

 ### Version 2